 Hiking: Ice trekking (optional and weather-dependent) takes 4-5 hours.

 After breakfast we'll take an awe-inspiring drive through the national park before reaching a beautiful waterfall that serves as the start line for our run.
 Enjoy stunning, off-the-beaten track views before finishing with a picnic lunch at a pristine lake.
-Once everyone is finished we will head to a beautiful estancia with sweeping views that we will call home for the next two nights.
+Once everyone is finished we will head to a beautiful estancia with sweeping views for the night.

 Running: Up to 10 mi/ 17km, dirt road and single track

 Our final run/hike takes place on one of the most popular trails in the region; although we prefer the lesser known spots, this is one that no one should miss.
 After breakfast we will head to the base of the park’s namesake, the iconic Torres del Paine.
 This is a tough trail that is often better suited for hiking than for running, but the view at the top is worth every step!
-We’ll return to a final evening at our beautiful estancia and enjoy trading stories over a final traditional meal.
+We’ll return to Puerto Natales afterward to recover and enjoy trading stories over our final dinner.

 Running: 12mi / 20km round trip required to get to the Towers – may cut it short if needed.
 Steep single track trail with lots of technicality towards the top.
 Expect to hike!